Text Clustering as Classification with LLMs: Experiment

+\textbf{ClusterLLM\footnote{\url{https://github.com/zhang-yu-wei/ClusterLLM}}} \citep{zhang2023clusterllm} prompts LLM for insights on similar data points and fine-tunes small embedders using the LLM's choice.
+It also uses GPT-3.5 to guide the clustering granularity by determining whether two data points belong to the same category.
+Since ClusterLLM does not present its results in the ARI metric, we also reproduce its results on the five datasets.
+We choose the best performing model \textit{ClusterLLM-I-iter} for comparison.
+This model adopts Instructor\footnote{\url{https://huggingface.co/hkunlp/instructor-large}} as the embedder and applies the framework twice in an iterative way by using the previously fine-tuned model as initialization.
+The LLM used for triplet sampling and pairwise hierarchical sampling is GPT-3.5-turbo.
+We also re-perform the framework on ArxivS2S and GoEmo datasets to obtain the \textit{\#clusters} result in granularity analysis in Section \ref{sec:granularity analysis}, which is not presented in the original paper.
+The \textit{\#clusters} result of dataset Massive-I, Massive-D, and MTOP-I is taken directly from the paper \citep{zhang2023clusterllm}.

-Additionally, we apply our method with gold labels given, which performs label classification using the dataset's ground truth cluster labels.
+Additionally, we apply our framework with gold labels given, which performs label classification using the dataset's ground truth cluster labels, shown as \textbf{LLM\_known\_labels}.
 This model represents the upper bound of the LLM's performance.
-For more implementation details on the baselines, please refer to Appendix \ref{appendix:Baseline implementation details}.